rackerlabs/support-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

 If needed, you can also delete or cancel the server.

-1. Run the following command, replacing the example ID with your server's ID:
+1. Run the following command, replacing the example ID with your server's ID and `iad` with the appropriate region, if necessary:

         supernova iad delete a8ea2366-9e50-4604-b6ce-e3edb8750451

-2. Use the following command to see the progress:
+2. Use the following command to view the progress:

         supernova iad list